IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 Current rulemaking status

-Federal context: The December 2025 federal Executive Order on AI policy directs the U.S. Department of Justice to evaluate state AI laws for federal preemption challenges.
-No preemption challenge has been filed against HB 3773 specifically as of the article date.
+Federal context: the December 2025 federal Executive Order on AI policy directs the U.S. Department of Justice to evaluate state AI laws for federal preemption challenges.
+No preemption challenge has been filed against HB 3773 as of this writing.
+IDHR's stated rationale for the withdrawal does not reference federal preemption; the agency cited inter-agency coordination.

 Statutory authority